Maserati A6GCM: Results

 The same model raced in Formula One races and in Formula Two, in races which counted for the World Championship as well as in non-championship events, as it was often the case in the early 1950s.

-With 151 race starts and 81 race finishes, with 23 podiums and 6 Grand Prix race wins, the A6GCM has had an exceptional track record supported by exceptional drivers.
+The A6GCM achieved 151 race starts, 81 race finishes, 23 podiums, and 6 Grand Prix victories, demonstrating a strong track record with the support of skilled drivers.

 Note: when Maserati competed in its home town, Modena, in 1953, it managed to finish in the top three positions.